How to prevent Cystitis?

 Avoid soaps when washing your genitals.

-When washing your genitals, avoid perfumes soaps.
-Using regular water ensures the pH balance is kept normal.
+When washing your genitals, avoid perfumed soaps.
+Using regular water ensures that the pH balance remains normal.

 Pee after having sex.